 Healthy mind, healthy body.
-It's an old axiom, confirmed by psychologists and health-care specialists who regularly observe the psychological factors that directly influence the state of our health.
-But what kind of psychological behaviour is harmful and how exactly does it influence or even trigger health problems?
+It's an old saying, one that has been confirmed by psychologists and health care specialists who regularly observe the psychological factors that directly influence our health.
+But what kind of psychological behaviour is harmful and how does it influence health problems?